ietf-tapswg/draft-ietf-taps-transport-security/draft-pauly-transport-security.md

 ### Protocol Description

-TLS is the composition of a handshake and record protocol.
+TLS is the composition of a handshake and record protocol {{I-D.ietf-tls-tls13}}.
-The record protocol is designed to marshall an arbitrary, in-order stream of bytes from one endpoint to the other.
+The record protocol is designed to marshal an arbitrary, in-order stream of bytes from one endpoint to the other.
 It handles segmenting, compressing (when enabled), and encrypting data into discrete records.
 When configured to use an AEAD algorithm, it also handles nonce generation and encoding for each record.
 The record protocol is hidden from the client behind a byte stream-oriented API.